Academic Policies (Liberty University Online)

 Procedure for online undergraduate and graduate student complaints:

-Student advocate reviews appeal and accompanying documentation
+- Student advocate reviews complaint and accompanying documentation.

 Liberty University Online Grade Appeals